 The working teams are composed of two manual testers each, who organize their work mainly around releases, instead of sprints, the time periods for each release not being so exact.
 They write test cases, adapt them to the testing plan, and document the process.

 Writing test cases happens mostly before the implementation of the new features.
-After a call with the business analysts and product managers, the product story needs to be reviewed and, finally, the test cases written.
-Now, the product manager can see the reviewed version of the story and oversee the QA process from the beginning, all the issues being addressed on time.
+After a call with the business analysts and product managers, the product story needs to be reviewed, and, finally, the test cases are written.
+Now, the product manager can see the reviewed version of the story and oversee the QA process from the beginning, with all the issues being addressed on time.

 What about new releases?

-In case of new releases, the features stay the same.
-If something seems to be malfunctioning, the process goes this way: new bugs are created and fixed, a release candidate is made and the final release happens only when the production is impeccable.
+In the case of new releases, the features stay the same.
+If something seems to be malfunctioning, the process goes this way: new bugs are created and fixed, a release candidate is made, and the final release happens only when the production is impeccable.